JackAdams/meteor-transactions/README.md

 	  ]
 	}`

 8. The transaction queue is either processed entirely on the client or entirely on the server.
 You can't mix client-side calls and server-side calls (i.e. Meteor methods) in a single transaction.
 If the transaction is processed on the client, then a successfully processed queue will be sent to the server via DDP as a bunch of regular "insert", "udpate" and "remove" methods, so each action will have to get through your allow and deny rules.
 This means that your `tx.permissionCheck` function will need to be aligned fairly closely to your `allow` and `deny` rules in order to get the expected results.
-If the transaction is processed entirely on the server (i.e. in a Meteor method call), the `tx.permissionCheck` function is all that stands between the method code and your database, unless you do some other permission checking within the method before execting a transaction.
+If the transaction is processed entirely on the server (i.e. in a Meteor method call), the `tx.permissionCheck` function is all that stands between the method code and your database, unless you do some other permission checking within the method before executing a transaction.

 9. Fields are added to documents that are affected by transactions. `transaction_id` is added to any document that is inserted, updated or deleted via a transaction. `deleted:<unix timestamp>` is added to any removed document, and then this `deleted` field is `$unset` when the action is undone.
 This means that the `find` and `findOne` calls in your Meteor method calls and publications will need `,deleted:{$exists:false}` in the selector in order to keep deleted documents away from the client, if that's what you want.
 This is, admittedly, a pain having to handle the check on the `deleted` field yourself.